Qatar sovereign wealth fund buys stake in Washington’s NBA, NHL and WNBA teams, AP source says

 “Part of that strategy includes purchasing, sponsoring or buying equity in international sports organizations in Western markets, especially in central cities,” said Dr. Yoav Dubinsky, instructor of sports business in the Lundquist College of Business at the University of Oregon.
 “From a political standpoint, it means further legitimizing Qatar as a business partner in the West, including in the heart of American politics.”

-Qatar, which hosts a major U.S. military presence, did not immediately acknowledge the possible purchase.
-It has used its natural gas wealth to raise its profile internationally while also facing a years-long boycott by regional countries over a political dispute.
+Government and QIA officials in Qatar, which hosts the forward headquarters of the U.S. military’s Central Command, declined to comment when reached by the AP.
+It has used its natural gas wealth to raise its profile internationally while also facing a yearslong boycott by regional countries over a political dispute.

 Qatar’s potential purchase also renews questions that followed it during the FIFA World Cup, which include concerns over its human rights record when it comes to LGBTQ+ rights and its treatment of laborers in the country.